State Assemblymember Nathalia Fernandez declared victory early Tuesday night securing the Democratic nomination for state Senate District 34.

 “So I never set out to make promises,” he said.
 “I set out to listen and to commit myself to fighting for a punch list that the community helped me develop.
 And that process was beautiful to me and informative, and I had a blast knocking on every corner of this district, connecting with community members from Pelham to New Rochelle, all the way down to Soundview and in my home community of Morris Park.”

 If Fernandez, a Morris Park resident, had lost the race, she would have retained her spot as the Democratic candidate for the 80th Assembly District, as there was no challenger to her seat during the Assembly’s June primary.
-Now, she can choose who will run on the Democratic line for Assembly come November through her committee on vacancies.
+Now, party committee members in the district can decide who will run on the Democratic line for Assembly come November.

 Fernandez said she is also looking forward to chairing a committee in the state Senate, a responsibility she said would be new for her.
 She listed mental health, environmental conservation, cultural affairs and youth development as issues she would be interested in taking on, noting that seniority plays a role in where she would be placed.